 If you don’t have an LLC, then there is no separation between your assets and the assets of your Uber business.
-This means that someone can sue your Uber business for anything that you personally own.
+This means that someone can sue your Uber business for anything that you own.

-However, if you do have an LLC, lawsuits made against your LLC can only affect assets owned by the LLC and your personal assets cannot be touched.
+However, if you do have an LLC, lawsuits made against your LLC can only affect assets owned by the LLC and your assets cannot be touched.

 This is very important for customer-based businesses, especially ones as dangerous as driving.
-All the legal protection you can possibly get will help your peace of mind.
+All the legal protection you can get will help your peace of mind.

 Supplement Uber LLC with Insurance

-An LLC for Uber Driver will not protect your personal assets in certain circumstances, so it’s important to have good supplemental insurance in place.
+An LLC for Uber Driver will not protect your assets in certain circumstances, so it’s important to have good supplemental insurance in place.

-Even though your LLC cannot be sued for your personal assets, if you are negligent and cause a car accident or passenger injury then you can still be personally sued.
+Even though your LLC cannot be sued for your assets, if you are negligent and cause a car accident or passenger injury then you can still be personally sued.

 It can be difficult to pick the right insurance, however, which is when you need to turn to a competent professional you can trust to help.